ferzos/javascript-knowledge/arrow-function/readme.md

 const bar = (d, e, f) => {
   const [a, b, c] = arguments;
   /**
-   * 1. We expect a tobe d, b tobe e, and c tobe f
+   * 1. We expect a tobe d, b to be e, and c to be f
    * 2. But since arrow function doesn't have bindings to arguments
    * 3. arguments above reger to the global arguments */